 Replacement of the Mercedes Benz Electronic Steering Lock

-We replace these with a customer choice of either a refurbished unit (new electric motor and microcontroller with its failure count reset to the factory settings of zero) or with what is called an emulator (a piece of electronics that mimics the function of the original part but does not have the mechanical lock).
-The issue with emulators is the car cannot be sold again in Victoria as for a roadworthy certificate the steering lock must function as was originally designed.
-We replace the units in line with Mercedes-Benz procedures which is more time consuming but Lightning Locksmiths have a policy of when possible doing things as close to the original manufacturer specification.
+Customers can choose from a refurbished unit, a new electric motor and microcontroller with its failure count reset to the factory settings of zero, or an emulator, a piece of electronics that mimics the function of the original part but does not have the mechanical lock.
+If you opt for the emulator, keep in mind that the car cannot be sold again in Victoria.
+The terms for a roadworthy certificate also state that the steering lock must function as it did when it was originally designed.
+We replace the units in line with Mercedes-Benz requirements, which is slightly more time consuming but Lightning Locksmiths holds high standards for fulfilling an original manufacturer's specifications.